christidis/microservices-demo/README.md

 #### Notes

-`kubectl` subcommands `logs` & `describe` may come handy for this task.
+`kubectl` subcommands `logs`, `describe` & `events -w` may come handy for this task.
 In addition, reviewing the template files for these `Deployments` will help you to identify the error.

 ## TASK 4: Horizontal Pod Autoscaler (Optional task)